 Darcy Hansen’s path to becoming a seminary professor was a meandering one, filled with doubt, dark moments, a loss of faith and, finally, the discovery that God can use even the most broken of us for God’s purposes.

 There came a point in Darcy Hansen’s life when, despite doing all the things her Christian institutions told her to do, nothing seemed to make sense.
-While she was attending Bible studies, going to church, praying regularly, and making sure her children were involved in youth programs, her family was in crisis mode.
+Even as she was attending Bible studies, going to church, praying regularly, and making sure her children were involved in youth programs, her family was in crisis mode.
 Her marriage was strained, and parenting challenges seemed insurmountable.
-To make matters worse, it seemed like God was silent during this entire time.
+To make matters worse, it seemed like God was silent the entire time.

 Reading her Bible didn’t make sense, nor did going to church.
 All of it was too hard.
 “I couldn’t sing the praise songs,” she recalls, and she stopped praying because things weren’t getting better.
 In fact, things got worse.

 All the while, unbeknownst to her, God was indeed speaking.
-She was just having a hard time hearing the still, small voice of God.
+She was just having a hard time hearing his still, small voice.

 Darcy takes notes in her Bible